-Perry Ross taking a cruise with his family aboard the Delfin II in the Peruvian Amazon.
-Below he shares his highlights.
+This Travel Journal submitted by Perry Ross details his Amazon small ship cruise with AdventureSmith Explorations on the Delfin II Amazon River Cruise.
+Read more about his family’s adventures aboard Delfin II.
 A special thank you to our partners, Delfin Amazon Cruises, which operates the luxury 8-guest Delfin I, 28-guest Delfin II and 43-guest Delfin III riverboats.

 Day 1 – Arrival in Lima